-I am an Integrative Counsellor who brings compassion, a depth of psychological awareness, and years of experience working with people to feel better in a variety of contexts.
+I bring compassion, a depth of psychological awareness, and years of experience working with people to feel better and thrive in their life.
+I work with people who have experiences of adversity and trauma, as well as those wanting to address their anxiety and depression related issues.

 I have over 10 years experience working with people’s mental health and wellbeing, spanning a variety of people and settings.
 These include adult mental health care in the NHS, addiction recovery, youth offenders, people with dementia, physical and learning difficulties, in prisons, and community music groups.